samthebeer/group2-complabs/README.md

 group2-complabs
 ===============

-this is the repository for codes and readmes writen by group 2 of the third year thoretical comp lab
+this is the repository for codes and readmes written by group 2 of the third year theoretical comp lab

 MCMC GULP PROGRAM GROUP 2 SAMUEL ADAMS, HOLLY HATHRELL, ADAM MERCHANT, GATIS SEJA this is group 2's program for finding the lowest energy configuration of an MgO CaO crystal using GULP

+Automated running of MCMC to equilibrating the crystal. install Gulp version 4.0 from https://projects.ivec.org/gulp/

+this readme assumes the programs are being run from terminal all in the directory gulp is installed in directory

+1) run gulp_ingen.py by typing "python gulp_ingen.py"
+2) create the initial input/output files by typing "./gulp<gulp_input>testout"
+3) select number of swaps attempted by editing "run.py" and saving to working directory the number of swaps preformed is the value of the variable "runs" 4)in terminal type "python run.py" this automatincaly preforms an equibrating run for the number of swaps selected if runing correcty the terminal will print the percentage compleate and the run number as a guide to the user.